 Why Does My Dog Always Lick Her Paws?

-It's probably OK — but here's how to tell when it's not.
+Here's how to tell when it's a problem.

 You’ve seen your dog do it a thousand times — that cute paw licking that can quickly turn to “Hey!
 Stop that!” once it becomes a total obsession.

 In general, paw licking is normal behavior for many dogs.
 They do it after they eat; they do it after they’ve been playing outside; they even sometimes do it before taking a nap.
 While all these are expected, you should start to take it more seriously if you’re noticing a sudden increase in licking, raw or irritated spots between their toes, or even loss of fur.

 When it crosses the line between normal grooming and excessive paw licking, it’s probably time to try to figure out the root of the problem — so we chatted with one of our favorite veterinarians to get some expert advice.

 “There are a number of reasons why dogs lick their paws, but one of the most common reasons is allergies,” Dr. Alex Blutinger, a veterinarian from BluePearl Pet Hospital in New York City, told The Dodo.

 “This behavior can be caused by environmental allergies, food allergies and even fleas or ticks,” he said.